140 people found this helpful

 - Make sure the dishwasher is empty and clean.

 - Remove any labels from the jars (soaking them off if necessary).

 - Carefully place the empty jars and lids into your machine, ensuring they are secure.

 - Run the dishwasher on a cycle that coincides with your jam being ready.

-- Fill the jars with jam and secure with the sterilised lids.
+- Fill the warm jars with jam and secure with the sterilised lids.